genevieve-dean/verata-agent/README.md

 ## What is Verata?

-Verata is an AI reasoning agent that helps NGO programme managers understand **why their programmes aren't delivering results** — and what to do about it.
+Verata is an AI reasoning agent that helps programme managers, M&E practitioners, CSI leads, and government programme units diagnose **why their programmes are underperforming** — and generate prioritised corrective actions in under 60 seconds.
+Built for NGOs, CSOs, CSI teams, government departments, and any organisation that tracks programme results.

 It bridges two disciplines that have never been combined in a single tool: